-Press releases from the World Superbike and World Supersport teams after the first races of the 2014 season at Phillip Island:
+Press releases from the series organizers, World Superbike and World Supersport teams after Sunday's races at Portimao:

-Press releases from the World Superbike and World Supersport teams after the first day of practice at Phillip Island:
+Press releases from the World Superbike and World Supersport teams after qualifying at Misano:

 Qualifying was, like the Superbikes, done under a 30º sun.